Joseph B. Greenhut: Military career

+Post-military career

 Following his resignation from the military, Greenhut began working on mechanical pursuits in Chicago.
 He invented and patented, among other mechanical devices, the twine-binder used on McCormick reaping machines.
 In 1869, he became secretary and treasurer of the Keller Distilling Company of Chicago.
 In 1887, at the unanimous request of all American distillers, he organized the Distillers' and Cattle Feeders' Company and served as its president until 1895, when differences between Eastern and Western stockholders led him to withdraw from the company.
 He moved to Peoria at some point and became commercially active there, serving as an officer and director of the Central Railway Company (later known as the Peoria Railroad Company), the Commercial German-American National Bank, the Merchants National Bank, and the National Bank of the Republic of Chicago.
 He was also president of the National Cooperage and Woodenware Company of Peoria, one of the largest enterprises of its kind in the country.
+Greenhut and his business partners started the Great Western Distillery in Peoria, which was the largest in the world at that time.
+Greenhut's home was on the corner of Moss Avenue and Sheridan Road.

 Greenhut lived in New York City, New York, for the last twenty years of his life.
 There, he became president of the Siegel-Cooper Company.
 Siegel-Cooper began operating its store in 1896, with 150,000 people in for the public exhibition on the opening night.
 In 1902, he bought out Henry Siegel.
 In 1907, he and former Ambassador to Turkey Henry Morgenthau opened a new store called Greenhut & Co.
 Siegel-Cooper and Greenhut were consolidated under the former name in 1910, and in 1914 the failure of Henry Siegel led the firm to be renamed the J. B. Greenhut Company.
 It failed in 1915, although it was reorganized and continued to do business until March 1918, when it was decided to liquidate and discontinue the business.
 He remained president of the company until March 1917, when he retired.

 Greenhut was a director of the Montefiore Home and a member of the Royal Arch Masonry, the Chamber of Commerce, B'nai B'rith, the Grand Army of the Republic, and the Loyal Legion.
 In 1866, he married Clara Wolfner of Chicago.
 Their children were Fannie V., Benedict J., and Nelson W. Benedict was secretary and treasurer of Siegel-Cooper.

+Death

 Greenhut died at home from heart disease on November 17, 1918.
 Rabbi Joseph Silverman delivered the eulogy at his funeral at Congregation Emanu-El of New York, and former Department Commander of the Grand Army of the Republic in New York General George B. Loud spoke about Greenhut's military service and laid a wreath and a flag from the Legion of Honor on his coffin.
 The honorary pallbearers were Jacob H. Schiff, Henry Morgenthau, former New York Supreme Court Justice David Leventritt, Isador Saks, Charles Strauss, and Elias Summerfield.
 He was buried in Salem Fields Cemetery in Cypress Hills.